-- a 500-700 description and statement of the applicant's research contribution OR on creative research outputs for performing and creative arts applicants (as detailed on page 3).
-The applicant is asked to highlight their top 3 pieces of work; - three referees' reports: - in the case of application for promotion to full Professor, five (5) referees' reports; (Referees should be chosen who, taken together, can reflect on the quality and impact of research output in the applicant's discipline or field, on teaching, on leadership and administration; and on public service.
+- The overview of the output: a brief outline of the background information relevant to the output - The conceptual and scholarly framework in which it should be heard or viewed - Locate the output within the discipline and demonstrate the contribution to new knowledge. - three referees' reports; - in the case of application for promotion to full Professor, five (5) referees' reports; (Referees should be chosen who, taken together, can reflect on the quality and impact of research output in the applicant's discipline or field, on teaching, on leadership and administration; and on public service.
 At senior levels international recognition of scholarship is a prerequisite and it would be advantageous to select experts in an applicant's field who can comment on the nature and impact of research, and its international standing.
-Applicants should not list as a referee a member of the committee) - HR174 and 175 forms, which should be completed in full by the Head of Department; - an independent referee's report if the Committee deems this appropriate and necessary; - supporting materials (books, videos, articles, catalogues, reviews, commentary, citations, etc).
+Applicants should not list as a referee a member of the committee)

+- HR174 and 175 forms, which should be completed in full by the Head of Department; - an independent referee's report if the Committee deems this appropriate and necessary; - supporting materials (books, videos, articles, catalogues, reviews, commentary, citations, etc).